-Mark C. Leffler is a shareholder with the Boleman Law Firm, P.C., Virginia’s largest consumer bankruptcy practice.
+Mark C. Leffler is a federal civil litigator with Consumer Litigation Associates, a nationally recognized leader in consumer advocacy based in Virginia.
 Mark has spent most of his career litigating in Bankruptcy Court, including bringing numerous actions against debt collectors, mortgage companies, and predatory lenders in bankruptcy.
-He is President of the NACTT Academy for Consumer Bankruptcy Education, is a frequent author for the webzine here on the Academy, and has served as a panelist at numerous annual conferences of the National Association of Chapter Thirteen Trustees (NACTT).
+He is President of the NACTT Academy for Consumer Bankruptcy Education, is a frequent author for the NACTT Academy’s webzine at ConsiderChapter13.org, and has served as a panelist at numerous annual conferences of the National Association of Chapter Thirteen Trustees (NACTT).
 Mark is AV® rated by Martindale Hubbell, he was selected for inclusion in The Best Lawyers in America for his work in bankruptcy and debtor rights, and he is a frequent speaker and author on bankruptcy matters for Virginia CLE programs.
 Mark is a native of Williamsburg, Virginia, and he received his law degree from Duquesne University School of Law in Pittsburgh, Pennsylvania.
 He is a member of the National Association of Consumer Advocates, Virginia State Bar, Bankruptcy Section, and the Richmond Bankruptcy Bar Association.

 Jody Bledsoe is the Chapter 13 trustee for the Fayetteville, Greenville, New Bern, and Wilmington Divisions of the United States Bankruptcy Court for the Eastern District of North Carolina.
 During the 20 years prior to his appointment in April of 2014, Jody represented consumer debtors in chapter 7 and chapter 13, and in claims under the FDCPA and the North Carolina Unfair and Deceptive Practices Act.
 He is a former member of the National Association of Consumer Bankruptcy Attorneys, ABI, and the National Association of Consumer Advocates.
 He lives in Raleigh, North Carolina with his wife, Kimberly.